lacey-griffith/wave-content-map-generator/README.md

 | `Opus2`     | `/lexington/`                      | Local homepage URL (target page)         |
 | `Wave`      | `/locations/kentucky/lexington/`   | Source WAVE page (used to fetch content) |

-> ⚠️ Be sure the CSV uses a **comma `,` as the delimiter** — not a tab or semicolon.
+> ⚠️ Be sure the CSV uses a **comma `,` as the delimiter** — not a tab or semicolon. ⚠️

 ---

 ## 🚀 How to Use
-1. Drop the CSV file into the root of this repo.
+1. Drop the CSV file into the root of this repo. (⚠️ Be sure the file is named WaveUrls.csv ⚠️)
 2. Run the generator:
 npm run gen
 OR npm run generator